What is our trading focus?

 What are we watching next?

 Geopolitics on our minds – US, Russia, China.
 Yesterday reminded us, with the Biden interview discussing Putin (noted above) and with the upcoming meeting between US and Chinese officials in Alaska, that geopolitical risks could crop back up on the market’s radar – worth noting ahead of the weekend.
 Let’s recall how much the US-China trade deal distractions were a difficult part of the market environment during the Trump presidency.

 Fed to address SLR issue in coming days–the special rule enacted during the pandemic panic last year allowing US banks to suspend leverage rules, and whichis set to expire at the end of this month, was not addressed at the FOMC meeting yesterday, but Fed chair Powell said that the market should expect an update in coming days.
-There may be some residual unease around the issue if the rule suspension expire at the end of this month, but the Fed went a long way to easing concerns about the shortest end of the US yield curve (caused chiefly by the US treasury drawing downs its holdings at the Fed) by allowing banks to park up to $80 billion in Fed repos versus the prior $30 billion.
-Another option is that the Fed merely extends the status quo another few for banks to prepare.
+There may be some residual unease around the issue if the rule suspension is allowed to expire at the end of this month, but the Fed went a long way to easing concerns about the shortest end of the US yield curve (caused chiefly by the US treasury drawing downs its holdings at the Fed) by allowing banks to park up to $80 billion in Fed repos versus the prior $30 billion.
+Another option is that the Fed merely extends the status quo another few months for banks to prepare.

 Tonight’s Bank of Japan meeting – the Bank of Japan has a tough task in communicating its intentions as it would like to see a more dynamic Japanese government bond market without fulling letting yields at the long end of the curve rip higher (which the US is doing, hence the strong move higher in USDJPY).
-How will the walk the tonight?
+How will the BoJ walk the tightroped tonight?
 This is an important meeting because the bank has promised a policy review.